sweazysm/Final_Project/README.md

 </br></br></br>
 ## Communication Protocol

 We all plan to meet Monday through Thursday evenings and Saturday afternoons, through Google Meet.
-During the times we do not meet over Google Meets, we communicate via Slack, and have a shared google doc that each member can edit at any given time.
+During the times we do not meet over Google Meet, we communicate via Slack, and have a shared google doc that each member can edit at any given time.